karakuz/cs391-project2/README.md

 5. System display error message "Password is wrong"

 Success guarantee: The user logs in successfuly.
+### Login
+Use case name: Login

+Description: The user can logout from his/her account.

+Owner: Doğuhan Bayık 11.06.21

+Actor: Website user.

+Preconditions:

+- The user has intenet access.
+- The homepage has been opened in a compatible web browser.
+- The user has to be logged in
+-
+The event that started the use-case: User clicks on Logout on the right hand side of the navigation bar.

+Success scenario:
+1. User logs in
+2. User clicks on Logout.
+3. The user successfuly logs out.

+Success guarantee: The user logs out successfuly.
 ### Movie Page
 Use case name: Movie page